April 8, 2021 UPDATE

 - Custodial services employees needed to clean occupied areas.

 - Facilities operations and Capital Projects employees supporting critical campus and site infrastructure.

-- Human Resources employees supporting District environmental health and safety management.
+- Human Resources employees supporting District and employee health and safety management.

 - Student Health Services employees supporting student health management.

 - Warehouse and mailroom employees needed to continue logistic operations